BuildingThingsWithCode/Chess/README.md

 - out of time
 - insufficient material.

-Model written in Java.
-Unit tests for the model.
+The model is written in Java and covered by Unit tests.
-View in Java en JavaFx, with FXML and CSS.
+The view is written in Java and JavaFx, with FXML and CSS.

 [Have a look (Youtube)](https://youtu.be/4ueerDilA-E).